-Visit your gardening store or shop online to find the right cucumber seeds, or use seeds from a grown cucumber.
+Visit your gardening store or shop online to find the right cucumber seeds or use seeds from a grown cucumber.
 Certain types of cucumber seeds have less cucurbitacin and taste less bitter.

 Purchase new hybrid varieties of cucumber seeds.
 These seeds are often labeled as "burpless."
 These hybrids tend to be much less bitter.

 According to research from Hort Technology, American cucumbers had a mean rating of 3.0 to 3.5 on the burpiness scale, while Asian cucumbers had a mean rating of 0.5 to 1.0 on the scale.

 - Apply a layer of mulch, such as bark or straw, to help conserve moisture and keep away weeds.

-Provide uniform moisture to your cucumber plants.
+- Provide uniform moisture to your cucumber plants.
 Water the cucumbers to provide 1 to 1 1/2 inches of water during dry periods to keep the burp out of your cucumbers.

 - Peel away the skin using a paring knife or vegetable peeler.
 The skin usually contains most of the burp in cucumbers.

 - Optional: Scoop out the seeds to remove even more of the burp.